apache/hadoop/hadoop-submarine/hadoop-submarine-core/src/site/markdown/QuickStart.md

 ![alt text](./images/tensorboard-service.png "Tensorboard service")

-If there is no hadoop client, we can also use the java command and the uber jar, hadoop-submarine-all-*.jar, to submit the job.
+After v0.2.0, if there is no hadoop client, we can also use the java command and the uber jar, hadoop-submarine-all-*.jar, to submit the job.

 ```
 java -cp /path-to/hadoop-conf:/path-to/hadoop-submarine-all-*.jar \